HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 Beginning with HCL Digital Experience 9.5 release update CF214, Content Reporting is enabled by default.
 For HCL Digital Experience 9.5 release update CF213, Content Reporting should be installed and configured.
 For instructions on installing Content Reporting on supported environments, see the [Install HCL Digital Experience 9.5 Content Reporting](../installation/index.md) topic.

+To update items in bulk, you must have edit access to the content items selected.
+If you kick off the bulk update operation without having the required access to the items, the update will fail with the error message `Unauthorized access`.

 ## Using the Content Reporting Bulk Update feature

 1. Log in to your HCL Digital Experience 9.5 platform and select **Web Content**.
 Select **Content Reporting** from the Practitioner Studio navigator.
 The following image shows the Content Reporting landing page.